juicebox-systems/juicebox-software-realm/README.md

 echo $REALM_ID
 ```

-Remember this Realm Id, as you'll need it to configure any connecting clients.
+Remember this Realm ID, as you'll need it to configure any connecting clients.

 ### Choose Your Provider